hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### Operating systems

+- tasks carried out
+    - allocates memmory to software
+    - sends instructions to printers
+    - responds to input devices
+    - opens and closes files on devices
+    - multi-programming systems allocate equitable processing time to each task
+    - sends error messages if an error
+    - hanldes user logins
+    - handles file permissions
+    - provides the interface between a user and the computer

 ### Device drivers

+- purpose
+    - it controls a device attatched to the computer
+    - without required device driver, corresponding hardware device fails to work
+    - it is the interface between OS and hardware device
+    - tells the OS how to communicate with hardware device
+    - upon installation, it detects and identifies peripheral devices
+    - handles translation of requests between device and computer
+    - ?? defines where outgoing data must be stored before it can be sent ??

 ## Utility Software

+- programs that help maintain the computer
+- performs a very specific task, usually, managing system resources

 ### Anti Virus Software

 - note: viruses are also a type of software
+- to remove viruses
 - scans computer for viruses
 - software used to prevent, detect and remove malicious software (called 'malware' for short)
 - can protect from: